 Infections – fungal or bacterial

 Fungal or bacterial infection of the external auditory canal (otitis externa) is another cause of itch in the ear canal.

 Infections of the ear canals occur when there is constant humidity where an infection can grow.
 This can happen for people who wear occluding earplugs or hearing aids or swim often and is more common in people with diabetes.
 If you suspect an infection see your GP (for drops) or an Ear nurse specialist who will clear and manage the infection.

 Known skin conditions

 Itching ears may be a side effect of a systemic skin condition affecting the rest of the body, such as psoriasis or eczema.
 If you have been diagnosed with one of these conditions, it can also affect your ear canals.[/vc_column_text][/vc_column][/vc_row]

 No ear wax (cerumen) in your ear canal can make them itch

 We now know that ear wax (cerumen) is good for our ear canals and performs an important job keeping our canals clean and lubricated.
-However some people view ear wax as the enemy and to their best to remove it at all costs.
-Using ear buds, metal objects or cleaning agents to regularly clean your ears removes the protective barrier over your sensitive ear canal skin and can cause itch and irritation.
+However, some people view ear wax as the enemy and do their best to remove it at all costs.
+Using earbuds, metal objects or cleaning agents to regularly clean your ears removes the protective barrier over your sensitive ear canal skin and can cause itch and irritation.

 Breaking the itch cycle – caused by over cleaning